SAP-archive/cloud-analytics-end-to-end-sample/README.md

 <img src="img/diagram2.JPG" alt="diagram2" width="60%">

+## NOTICE
+This sample is a TechEd sample.
+The exercise descriptions of this sample are used during the TechEd session AIN623.

+## Requirements

+### For TechEd 2018
+For attendees of SAP TechEd 2018, the session instructor will hand out log in information for SAP Cloud Platform trial accounts.
+Therefore you can skip Exercise 0 and start directly with [Exercise 1](./exercise1/README.md).
+You can also use your own trial account.
+In this case please refer to [Exercise 0](./exercise0/README.md).
+In Exercise 4 you are creating an SAP Analytics Cloud trial account.
+Therefore you need a company e-mail address, or you can contact your session instructor.

+### For General Use
+If you are following the exercises outside the TechEd session AIN623, you will need an SAP Cloud Platform trial or enterprise account (including SAP HANA) and an SAP Analytics Cloud trial or enterprise account.
+[Exercise 0](./exercise0/README.md) describes how to create an SAP Cloud Platform account and how to create a HANA database there.
+During Exercise 4 you are creating an SAP Analytics Cloud trial account.
+For this exercise a *company e-mail address* is required!

 ## Exercises
 - [Exercise 0](./exercise0/README.md): This exercise is a prerequisite.
 You only need to follow these steps, if you don't have an SAP Cloud Platform trial account already.
 - [Exercise 1](./exercise1/README.md): Manage roles and users.
 In this exercise you will learn, how to create new users in your SAP HANA database in SAP Cloud Platform and how to administer them.